cchitsiang/awesome-stars/topics.md

 - [akiraux/Akira](https://github.com/akiraux/Akira) - Native Linux App for UI and UX Design built in Vala and GTK
 - [stoplightio/prism](https://github.com/stoplightio/prism) - Turn any OpenAPI2/3 and Postman Collection file into an API server with mocking, transformations and validations.
 - [unform/unform](https://github.com/unform/unform) - Performance-focused API for React forms 🚀
-- [flipt-io/flipt](https://github.com/flipt-io/flipt) - Enterprise-ready, GitOps enabled, CloudNative feature management solution
+- [flipt-io/flipt](https://github.com/flipt-io/flipt) - Enterprise-ready, Git native feature management solution
 - [microsoft/terminal](https://github.com/microsoft/terminal) - The new Windows Terminal and the original Windows console host, all in the same place!
 - [mddanishyusuf/json-apis-with-github](https://github.com/mddanishyusuf/json-apis-with-github) - 🔨 Tool to make Simple and Quick JSON APIs with GitHub.
 - [shipshapecode/shepherd](https://github.com/shipshapecode/shepherd) - Guide your users through a tour of your app